-I really enjoy presenting and get a real buzz from talking to a room of people about the difference improving communication can make to their organisation.
-Don’t get me wrong, I do get nervous, but once I start speaking about this subject that I love, I’m in the flow.
+I really enjoy presenting and get a real buzz from talking to a room (or screen) of people about my 2 favourite subjects: kindness and communication.
+Don’t get me wrong, I do get nervous.
+But once I start speaking about a subject that I love, I’m in the flow.

 On the day

 - Choose an outfit you feel comfortable in.
 You don’t want to be distracted by worrying about what you’re wearing.

 - If you’re in the room with your audience, remember to look around the whole room, not just at those immediately in front of you.
 If you find eye contact difficult, or it’s just not your style, find a way that feels comfortable for you to look up from your notes and work from there.
 And don’t worry if your audience isn’t smiling – few people smile naturally all the time when they are paying attention to a speaker.

 - If it’s an online event, eye contact can be harder.
 This is particularly true if cameras are turned off.
 I find it helps to smile anyway, as if I’m connecting with a person in front of me.
 And sometimes I even picture someone I’m talking to in my mind’s eye.

 - Don’t read from the text on your slides.
 Your audience could do that for themselves.
 You should be adding to the information on the screen, not simply repeating it.